 Mr Davey brings extensive expertise in financial and tax issues, as well as a strong orientation toward risk and strategy.

-Mr Davey is the current chair of the Audit & Risk Committee.
+Mr Davey is the chair of the Audit & Risk Committee.
 Mr Davey also serves as a member of the People, Culture & Remuneration Committee and the Nominations Committee.

 Mr McIntyre is a current Partner of Apple Tree Partners (a venture capital firm that invests in health care opportunities) and was previously Executive Vice President, Chief Financial Officer and Chief Operating Officer of HeartWare International, Inc. (NASDAQ:HTWR) from 2005 to 2011.